tdlong/Peromyscus_power_bleed/README.md

 ## Scans
-*`scan.sh`* performs both a marker- and haplotype-based scan of a chromosome given a phenotype, provided the following arguments:
+*`scan.sh`* performs both a marker- and haplotype-based scan of a chromosome given a phenotype, provided the following arguments (in that order):
 1. path to `save_data` directory
 2. path to `software` directory
 3. path to gzipped *.vcf* file of STITCH imputation data for the chromosome that will be scanned